Child Psychiatrists Independent Contractors

 - Ability to multi-task and maintain accurate and productive results in an often stressful environment.

-- Current, valid licensure as a Clinical Psychologist, Clinical Social Worker, or Marriage and Family Counselor, demonstrate high level clinical skill with related client populations,
+- Current, valid licensure as a Clinical Psychologist, Clinical Social Worker, or Marriage and Family Therapist, demonstrate high level clinical skill with related client populations.

-- Demonstrated leadership ability in both administrative and clinical supervisory roles.
+- At least 4 years of demonstrated leadership ability in both administrative and clinical supervisory roles.
 Must have advanced level knowledge of: 1) strength-based, family-centered treatment planning and intervention (i.e., evidence-based or best practices); 2) the social dynamics and economics in low-income, historically underserved urban communities, and 3) a commitment of service to an ethnically diverse population of children and families.

 - Must have strong clinical understanding of and experience with transitional age youth and adult family members with significant mental health and /or co-occurring needs/disorders.